Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose slightly after trading resumed overnight, reaching into the 5580s.
+The S&P 500 E-mini futures rose overnight, approaching 5620 as the opening bell drew near.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.